shuaibird/wechat-mpa/README.md

 * **src/templates**: The templates for the `HtmlWepackPlugin` go inside here.
 Like the `images` folder, include only the commonly used ones here.

 * **src/utils**: Helper functions.

-* **src/vendors**: The scripts inside would be pulled out from the code into a separate `vendor` script, which would be included in every generated html page.
-Config the webpack when a script need to including as a part of the `vendor`.

 ## others
 * Install the [EditorConfig](http://editorconfig.org/) plugin for consistent indentation throughout the whole project.